-It’s normal for children to be fussy eaters – that is, to not like the taste, shape, colour or texture of particular foods.
+It’s common for young children to be fussy about the foods they eat – that is, to not like the taste, shape, colour or texture of particular foods.

-It’s also normal for children to like something one day but dislike it the next, to refuse new foods, and to eat more or less from day to day.
+It’s also common for children to like something one day but dislike it the next, to refuse new foods, and to eat more or less from day to day.

-This all happens because fussy eating is part of children’s development.
-It’s a way of exploring their environment and asserting their independence.
-And it’s also because children’s appetites go up and down depending on how much they’re growing and how active they are.
+This all happens because choosing what to eat – or what not to eat – is part of children’s development.
+It’s a way of exploring their environment and asserting independence.
+Also, children’s appetites go up and down depending on how much they’re growing and how active they are.

 The good news is that children are likely to get less fussy as they get older.
-One day your child will probably eat and enjoy a whole range of different foods.
+If you offer children a wide variety of foods, they’re likely to grow up to eat and enjoy a variety of foods.

-Your child’s willingness to try food will depend partly on the eating environment.
+Your child’s willingness to try food will depend partly on their eating environment.
 Pleasant, low-stress mealtimes can help.

 - Make mealtimes happy, regular and social occasions.
 Try not to worry about spilled drinks or food on the floor.